installgento0/ahk-scripts/README.md

 -Hide min/max icons

--Hide taskbar and titlebar icons
+-TBiconblanker: Hide taskbar and titlebar icons (not written by me, but I'll be re-writing it)

 -Fixup: fixes some bs with my hide min/max buttons script I'd implement it within said script but for some reason they don't work together... don't ask me why, I have no idea (for now).